 While cloud computing is an incredible opportunity for most businesses to reorganize their infrastructure flexibly, this doesn’t come without a price.
 While, by default, cloud security provides much more safety than locally hosted data, there’s much that an organization should keep in consideration when setting it up.

 Like most systems, cloud computing isn’t without its weak points.
-The majority of data breaches result from misconfigurations and poor authentication controls.
+Misconfigurations and poor authentication controls are among the most common and serious cloud security weaknesses.
 It’s important to emphasize that cloud security isn’t given.
 The high status of security has to be maintained.

 Then, there are quite many vulnerabilities that a hacker could exploit when planning an attack on your cloud.
 Network administrators should be in the loop about the latest developments regarding S3 bucket exploits and be very cautious regarding the deletion of backups and other data.
 Only by timely addressing various cloud risks can it be possible to create a secure model that helps businesses achieve their goals.